Only 2.35% of visitors coming to your landing page actually become leads.

 - Standard Integrations

-There are probably dozens of other requirements you can include for your own checklist, but these are the basics everyone should consider.
+There are probably dozens of other requirements you can include for your own checklist (like only paying for leads you want and providing simple CRM integration) but these are the basics everyone should consider.
 If you’re looking to get a bit more information, think of adding these to your standard list of questions.

 - Do they have experience in your industry?